Serbian comics: 1991–present

 Meanwhile, the underground comics experienced an unprecedented boom.
 Aleksandar Rakezić alias Aleksandar Zograf, author of Life Under Sanctions (Fantagraphics Books, 1994), had laid the groundwork as a pioneer of comic fanzines in the 1980s.
 A decade later, authors like Danilo Milošev Wostok, Saša Mihajlović, Danijel Savović, Radovan Popović, Nikola Vitković, Lazar Bodroža and many others gathered around self-published editions and managed to create original and authentic works.
 For the first time since the late 1980s, a comic was censored in Serbia.
 Twenty years later, a Belgrade exhibit was vandalized by masked hooligans while the Ministry of Culture stated it "belonged to the underground of human spirit", a proof that underground comics remain controversial.
 Some authors would eventually try their hand at mainstream, like Leonid Pilipović and Tihomir Čelanović, or turn to illustration, like Neda Dokić, Milan Pavlović and Boban Savić.

 In the 21st century new publishers (such as Lavirint, System Comics, Komiko, Darkwood, Rosenkrantz and others) continue to nurture international as well as Serbian comics.
 However, the print runs remain limited, so artists have been forced to seek work abroad, especially in France.
 The list includes Vladimir Aleksić, Tiberiu Beka, Mirko Čolak, Bojan Kovačević, Dražen Kovačević, Miroljub Milutinović, Siniša Radović, Gradimir Smudja, Velibor Stanojević, Stevan Subić, Jovan Ukropina, Bojan Vukić and others.
 In addition, foreign-born creators of Serbian descent include Marko Djurdjevic, Viktor Bogdanovic and Nina Bunjevac.
 In the meantime, comics in Serbia had all but retreated to bookstores and galleries until publisher Veseli četvrtak reintroduced Bonelli comics to the newsstands in 2008.
 As of 2018, the best-selling graphic novel in recent history has been Sat (Watch), a WW1 story written by Dragan Lazarević De Lazare and drawn by Vujadin Radovanović Vuja with colors by Rade Tovladijac; it was distributed in 120,000 copies via daily Večernje novosti to commemorate the 100th anniversary of the Armistice of 11 November 1918, similar to the Front Lines series.

 Serbian comics have branched out to other media, including movies, television and video games.
 In 2019 a text-based video-game loosely based on Miloš Slavković's Lightstep Chronicles comic was developed by Eipix Entertainment; the book itself was funded on Kickstarter in 2017 and published by Dark Horse a year later.
 It was not the only Serbian comic that inspired a video game, as Cruciform: Defiance by Vitković and Rajšić served as a prequel to 2007's Genesis Rising: The Universal Crusade.
 In 2018 Radio Television of Vojvodina aired Kvadrati i oblačići (Panels and word-balloons), a documentary series featuring interviews with local authors.
 In 2022 Radio Television of Serbia produced Nevidljivi strip (The Invisible Comics) about alternative and underground comics.
+In 2010 and 2012 two cartoons were produced in Slovenia based on Vladan Nikolić's comics.